gerryd/cookbook/content/recipe/desserts/bresilienne-pie.md

 - mix the milk, sugar, flour, eggs and vannilated sugar (using a mixer)
 - take the pudding from earlier
 - add it to the mixture and mix well
-- let it rest for 15min
+- let it rest for 15 minutes

 # Baking